 Run the following

-docker command to start a PHP 7.4-enabled Apache web server in a container which mounts files in the host directory to
+docker command to start a PHP 8.1-enabled Apache web server in a container which mounts files in the current host directory to

 /var/www/html in the container:

-Note: this command would also work in Windows, although the reference to
+Note: this command also works in Windows, but the reference to

-$PWD would need to be replaced by the full file path in Linux notation, e.g.
+$PWD must be replaced by the full file path in Linux notation — such as

-https://localhost:8080/ in any Windows web browser to view the output generated by your PHP file:
+https://localhost:8080/ in any Windows web browser to view the output of the

 To finish, press Ctrl + C in your Docker terminal to stop and delete the container.